NEW LICENSES FOR BUTT JOINT PATENT

 He said, “Having looked at other construction methods, it was clear Masterframe’s method was really neatly finished sturdy and more reliable than any of the other methods they considered.
 We are really pleased to be able to offer our customers the best looking and performing corner joint on the market!”
 He went on to say, “Initially, like so many other fabricators, we were blissfully unaware that a patent existed, but now we have the agreement, we can use it to prove our customers won’t get sued!”

-Masterframe are in negotiations with a number of interested parties as welding butt joints becomes ever more popular.
+Masterframe is in negotiations with a number of interested parties as welding butt joints becomes ever more popular.

 If you are thinking about making windows using this jointing method, welded or mechanical, you’ll need permission and a license.
 Anyone interested in avoiding a legal wrangle should contact us direct.